-Amsterdam is cosy and progressive, more of a cosmopolitan village than a busy city.
+Amsterdam is cosy and progressive.
+It's more of a cosmopolitan village than a busy city.

 It's also a magnet for contemporary artists, thinkers and entrepreneurs, and a popular location for international festivals and conventions.